A-Wahhab/Decentralized-Microblogging/README.md

 # Decentralized-Microblogging
-Decentralized Microblogging in Ethereum Blockchain using IPFS as storage
+Web Application for Decentralized Microblogging in Ethereum Blockchain using IPFS as storage